reddragon/blog.gaurav.ai/_posts/2025-08-21-aux-losses.markdown

 <center>
 <img src="{{ site.baseurl }}/assets/img/2025/08/22/aux-losses.jpg" alt="Auxiliary losses."  style="width: 62%;"/>
 <br/>
-Figure 3: A model with three auxiliary losses at depth 2, $n/2$ and $3n/4$.
+Figure 3: A model with three auxiliary losses at depths $D = \{ 2, n/2, 3n/4 \}$.
 </center>

 # Observations
 If we minimize the $L_{\text{total}}$ as described above, it will force the model to not just align $y_{n}'$ with $y$, but also the various $y_{d}'$ for each $d \in D$.
 This will naturally also allow us to use the various $y_{d}'$ as final outputs, where we can adjust the depth $d$ to match our cost v/s quality tradeoff.
+For example, if we want to get a model that works well with $n/2$ blocks, we would want to add an auxiliary loss term with that depth as described above.

 Another nice property is that, even if we _don't_ intend to use smaller models with $d < n$, auxiliary losses provide a **regularizing effect** in the model which leads to better model quality, as described in the Inception paper.

+If we are only interested in improving the full model's quality, the auxiliary losses and prediction heads can be added during training, and then discarded during inference.

 # Conclusion
-To summarize, Auxiliary Losses is a simple technique that you can plug into your models to make them depth-competitive, or just improve their quality with their regularizing behavior.
+To summarize, Auxiliary Losses is a simple technique that you can plug into your models to make them depth-competitive, or as a regularizer to just improve model quality.

 _Thanks to <a href="http://dhruvbird.com" target="_blank">Dhruv Matani</a> for reviewing this post_.